+v

 Homework 40%

 Midterm Exam 30%

+Participation 10%

-Final Exam 30%
+Final Exam 20%

 Total 100%

-Homework and computer assignments: There will be one homework (which may include paper and pencil and/or computer work) due every week on Wednesdays.
-Homework is to be turned in at the START of class on Wednesday or can be slipped under my office door prior to class on Wednesday if you must miss class for some reason.
+Homework and computer assignments: There will be one homework (which may include paper and pencil and/or computer work) due every week on Thursdays.
+Homework is to be turned in via eLearning (an assignment requesting the homework will be set up each week).
+It must be submitted by 1pm on the date the homework is due.
 Late homework will not be accepted.

 Please note that the homework constitutes a substantial portion of your overall grade.
 In order to learn the concepts and be able to apply them to solving problems on exams, etc., you are strongly encouraged to devote as much time as possible to working the homework problems.
 It is possible that not all homework problems will be able to be graded, but most of your learning will come from devoting good chunks of time each week to the homework.
 I encourage you to discuss the homework assignments with other students in the class.
 However, I expect the homework you submit for grading to be written up by you alone (this includes computer programs which must not be duplicates of programs other students turn in).
+Note that the UTD Media Use policy states that "Students may not use any digital platform to seek or provide unauthorized assistance for any assignment done for academic credit."